infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 ## Measure Data
 Measures are used to evaluate over infinite domains.
-Users may wish to employ measures that are strictly integrals and thus may wish to extend `InfiniteOpt`'s measure framework to accommodate other paradigms.
+Users may wish to employ measure abstractions that cannot be readily represented with coefficients and discretized supports, and thus may wish to extend `InfiniteOpt`'s measure framework to accommodate other paradigms.
 This can be accomplished my implementing a user-defined measure data structure that inherits from [`AbstractMeasureData`](@ref).
 A template for how such an extension is